ocsi0520/sentivisor-frontend/docs/content-unit.md

 - websites which hold health data

 Backend **does not retain any data** from the content.
-However as backend does not trust frontend, neither frontend should trust backend.
+However as backend does not trust frontend, neither frontend should trust backend or at least the network.

-Moreover the less we know, the smaller the chance is for a security breach.
+Moreover the less we know, the smaller the chance is for a security breach. \
 ![Ignorance is our ammunition](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fy.yarn.co%2Fd9178979-bed6-4035-8f6c-8de0c2446706_text.gif&f=1&nofb=1&ipt=445a663df8ad6feb83dffeec67a536220036e4678d9a233a7d9e374b661fb5ac)

 **Currently no security layer is implemented in the extension.** \